KartoffelChipss/LifeStealZ/README.md

 startHearts: 10
 #The maximal amount of hearts, a player can have
 maxHearts: 20
+# The minimal amount of hearts.
+If a player gets to this amount of hearts, they will be eliminated.
+# PLEASE ONLY CHANGE IF YOU KNOW WHAT YOU ARE DOING!
+minHearts: 0
 # This option will enforce the heart limit on admin commands like /lifestealz hearts <add, set> <player> <amount>
 enforceMaxHeartsOnAdminCommands: false